On this page...

-Members of the public who wish to conduct extended research using the University of Chicago Library collections may apply for extended privileges by mailing a written statement of purpose to the ID & Privileges Office.
+Members of the public who wish to conduct extended research using the University of Chicago Library collections may apply for extended privileges by emailing a statement of purpose to firstname.lastname@example.org or by mailing a written statement of purpose to the ID & Privileges Office.

 If the Library approves the request, the person may purchase Access Privileges for $100 per quarter.

-Researchers must bring a current photo ID to the ID & Privileges Office in order to get a library card.
+Researchers must bring a current photo ID to the ID & Privileges Office in order to establish extended scholarly research privileges.